77Dice/PND_Notes/IPv6/[2]IPv6 ICMPv6 + NDP + Dyn addr config.md

 		- every time someone wants to reach him they just send a Neighbour Sollicitation to its Multicast Group
 	- `Unicast Request` just to verify if host is reachable or not
 - (`136`)Neighbour Advertisement Message: answer to Neighbour Sollicitation message

+> When a host connects to a new network, It sends a `Neighbour Solicitation` with multicast destination

 Respectively in IPv4 we have:
 - ARP Request/Reply messages